teresa-m/training-material/topics/community/tutorials/community-tutorial-table/tutorial.md

 > 2. Browse for tutorials that are relevant to your community
 > 3. Note the tags that are associated with tutorials of interest {: .hands_on}
+> <comment-title>Tips</comment-title>
-Note : You can also create a tag (for example, your community name) and tag all relevant tutorials with it.
+> You can also create a tag (for example, your community name) and tag all relevant tutorials with it.
 Then, you only need to use this tag to pull all the relevant tutorials.
+{: .comment}

 # Add the list releavnt tags for your community in the tutorial_tags file